manwaring/lambda-wrapper/README.md

 This package provides custom Lambda function wrappers to help simplify Lambda application code and to provide default implementations for logging invocation and status information.
 For information about optional setup information see the [setup section below](#installation-and-setup).

-This project includes the [Epsagon library](https://epsagon.com) for (IMO) the best serverless logging and monitoring experience available at the moment.
+This project supports integrations with both [Epsagon](https://epsagon.com) and [IOPipe](https://iopipe.com) for (IMO) the best serverless logging and monitoring experiences available at the moment.
 Each wrapper will automatically label the invocations and add appropriate metrics upon receipt of the event payload as well as when helper callback functions are invoked.
-For more information about what labels, metrics, and logs are configured for each wrapper please see the [Epsagon labels section below](#epsagon-labels).
+For more information about what labels, metrics, and logs are configured for each wrapper please see the [Epsagon and IOPipe section below](#epsagon-iopipe).

 ## Installation and setup

 `npm i --save @manwaring/lambda-wrapper`

+If you want to take advantage of either Epsagon or IOPipe logging and monitoring functionality (highly recommmended!) you'll need to create an account with them and setup your project appropriately.
+If this library detects either of the other two as being present in your application it will automatically apply standard tagging (Epsagon labels and IOPipe labels and metrics) to each invocation for easier logging, monitoring, and troubleshooting.

 Optional Epsagon setup:

-1. If you want to take advantage of the Epsagon logging and monitoring functionality (highly recommended!) you'll need to create an account and include a project token.
-More information can be found in the [Epsagon configuration documentation here](https://github.com/epsagon/epsagon-node).
+1. More information on setting up Epsagon in your application can be found in the [Epsagon configuration documentation here](https://github.com/epsagon/epsagon-node).
 1. If you want Epsagon to add a label for the stage the Lambda function is deployed to will need to set a `STAGE` environment variable
 1. If you want Epsagon to add a label for the git revision of the deployed Lambda code you will need to set a `REVISION` environment variable (see [git-rev-sync](https://www.npmjs.com/package/git-rev-sync) for a JavaScript library that can help with this, and [serverless-plugin-git-variables](https://www.npmjs.com/package/serverless-plugin-git-variables) for a Serverless Framework plugin)

+Optional IOPipe setup:

+1. More information on setting up IOPipe in your application can be found in the [IOPipe configuration documentation here](https://github.com/iopipe/iopipe-js-core#configuration).
+1. If you want IOPipe to add a metric for the stage the Lambda function is deployed to will need to set a `STAGE` environment variable
+1. If you want IOPipe to add a metric for the git revision of the deployed Lambda code you will need to set a `REVISION` environment variable (see [git-rev-sync](https://www.npmjs.com/package/git-rev-sync) for a JavaScript library that can help with this, and [serverless-plugin-git-variables](https://www.npmjs.com/package/serverless-plugin-git-variables) for a Serverless Framework plugin)

 ## Supported AWS Lambda trigger events